oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 ## Name, Action, Object rules

-7. Names are created in the same ways as the Dominic system, with the first letter of the names (i.e. first and last name) representing a one digit number (and thus a two digit number when combined).
+7. Names are associated with a number of digits.
+For example, assign the initials of the first and last name to create a two digit sequence (i.e. Dominic System).
 1. Actions and objects are created in a similar way as the Major system, but with words of any length.
 The number of significant digital letters is restricted to the digits assigned to the name (e.g. if Arnold Schwarzenegger is number 10, his action TaSers, has two digital letters).

 #### Generating Names, Actions, Object